Jee Sun Lee performs as guest soloist,

 Lee is a member of Alacorde Piano Trio and the trio has performed extensively

-such as Teaneck library concert series, Fort Lee library concert series,
+Teaneck library concert series, Fort Lee library concert series, YMHA

-by New York City Bar Association, Noble Art recital series in PA, Carnegie
+by New York City Bar Association, Noble Art recital series, Carnegie

 Room concert series and Saint Peter¡¯s Church Concert Series.
 They have